lmorchard/blog.lmorchard.com/README.md

   * https://www.npmjs.com/package/gulp-awspublish-router

 * Replace Font Awesome with SVG icons for top tags

-* Github hooks + my server to auto-build and publish
-  * Maybe try setting this up on heroku?
-  * Travis-CI with a cached set of file hashes to make the S3 push faster?

-* Limit tag page generation to tags with 3?
-5? or more posts?

 * Switch to Browserify & Babel if/when I want some JS enhancements again